Bronchodilators are a type of medication that make breathing easier by relaxing the muscles in the lungs and widening the airways (bronchi).

 - trembling, particularly in the hands

 - suddenly noticeable heartbeats (palpitations)

 Pregnancy and breastfeeding

-However, speak to your GP if you regularly use bronchodilators and are considering having a baby or think you might be pregnant.
+But speak to your GP if you regularly use bronchodilators and you're considering having a baby or think you might be pregnant.

-Pregnancy may affect your asthma, so it's important to continue taking your medication and have it monitored regularly, to ensure the condition is controlled.
+Pregnancy may affect your asthma, so it's important to continue taking your medication and have it monitored regularly to make sure the condition is controlled.

 Interactions with other medicines

 Bronchodilators may interact with other medicines, which could affect the way they work or increase your risk of side effects.